ingorohlfing/qcapower/README.md

 library(qcapower)
 ```

-The current development version can be installed from Github.
+The current version can be installed from Github.
 As of today, it is the same as the version on CRAN.

 ```r
 devtools::install_github("ingorohlfing/qcapower")
 library(qcapower)
 ```
+***

+We received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant agreement nr.
+638425, *Enhanced Qualitative and Multimethod Research*).